Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Jacob - Case & Post-Processing.md

 6. The case shall include a raised bezel for the display for protection.

 *Constraints*
-1. The Post-processing must step the signal up from 3.3V to either 24V or 10V depending if its the tach or pwm signal.
+1. The Post-processing must step up the PWM signal up from 3.3V to 24V.
+2. The Post-processing must step up the Tach signal up from 3.3V to 10-12V
-2. The case must fully protect all components inside of it.
+3. The case must fully protect all components inside of it.
-3. The subsystems must meet IPC J-STD-001.
+4. The subsystems must meet IPC J-STD-001.

 *Justifictation for Constraints*
 1. Constraint one applies because it is possible for the amplitude of the signals to be a range of values, but the pwm should be 24V and the tach will be 10V to 12V for accurate measurments.